krichey15/lab-01-node-ecosystem/lab-kylerichey/README.md

 arithmetic.subtract(num1, num2);

  - As long as both arguments are typeof number, this will subtract num2 from num1.
 Otherwise it returns null.

+All said it done this took me quite a while I worked for about 3 hours trying to understand the concepts i missed because of a missed lecture day.